BitPoet/MediaLibrary/README.md

 ![Screenshot Media Overview](https://bitpoet.github.io/img/medialibrary.png)

+## Permissions

+This module installs the permission "media-library" which enables access to the media libraries overpage page ("Media" menu item) in the backend to non-superusers.
+Many thanks to inspeCTor for the idea.

 ## Changelog

+* 0.1.6: Install media-library permission for the media libraries overview process page
 * 0.1.4: Fix issue with underscore translation methods not being found
 * 0.1.2: Added option in MediaLibrary to hide libraries from the page tree and added namespace.
 * 0.1.2: Allow deletion of libraries from the Media admin page.